1. Preface

 -----LUA-----

 Finally check if the websocket is accessible.
 Otherwise your routers cannot connect to the router management application.
-Change to a different computer and try the following command.
+Change to a different machine and try the following command.
 Please adjust the IP address to match your application server’s IP address (or FQDN).
 The given port 8080 matches our current NGINX configuration.

-$ curl http://164.90.225.14:8080/devicecontrol
+curl http://164.90.225.14:8080/devicecontrol

 9. Router Management in HTTP-only mode is ready for operation